 Type it instead

 It may not provide any handwriting practice, but typing is a good skill to learn too.
-It's also good for fine motor development and strengthening visual perception which are skills necessary for being able to properly hold a pencil and write letters and words efficiently.
+It's good for fine motor development and strengthening visual perception which are skills necessary for being able to properly hold a pencil and write letters and words efficiently.
 Typing also provides the same opportunities for working on grammar, and sentence and paragraph structure as writing by hand does.

 Mix it with art